Model Theory of Generic Vector Space Endomorphisms II: Applications of our Characterization of Definable Sets

-By Observation \ref{observation_str_min} we know that $\TKvs\theta^C$ is strongly minimal if $R_C$ is a field.
-Remember that in strongly minimal theories $\acl$ has the exchange property.
-One can ask the question, whether or not $\acl_{L_\theta}$ generally has the exchange property in $T\theta^C$ and, therefore, is a pregeometry.
-In Theorem \ref{theorem_acl} we have seen that $\acl_{L_\theta} = \cl_\theta$ holds, where $\cl_\theta$ is the smallest set closed under both $\acl_L$ and $\spanA{\;}{C}$.
-This raises a simpler question: When does $\spanA{\;}{C}$ have the exchange property?
+By Observation \ref{observation_str_min}, we know that $\TKvs\theta^C$ is strongly minimal if $R_C$ is a field.
+Recall that, in strongly minimal theories, $\acl$ has the \textbf{exchange property}, i.e., whenever we have $a \in \acl(Ab)\setminus \acl(A)$, then also $b \in \acl(Aa)$.
+One can ask whether $\acl_{L_\theta}$ generally has the exchange property in $T\theta^C$ and is therefore a pregeometry.
+Recall that whenever the algebraic closure has the exchange property, there is a well-defined notion of dimension (see e.g., Definition 1.3 in \cite{Pil88}):